vdhicts/csr-generator/README.md

     ->generate();
 ```

-You can access the `OpenSSLAsymmetricKey` as property.
+You can access the `OpenSSLAsymmetricKey` as a property.

 ### Export private key as string